 •Lubricate the bearing points where the arm attaches to the column tube.
 With a #2 Phillips screwdriver remove two screws and the rear arm cover for access to these points.
 Be careful not to get lubricant on the locking rings as this will adversely affect the miter locking function.
-(Figure 121)
+(Figure 120)

-Fig. 121 - Bearing Points Where Arm Attaches to Column Tube
+Fig. 121 - Bearing points Where Arm Attaches to Column Tube

 - •Lubricate the cam surfaces of the rip lock assembly. - •A light film of oil should be wiped on the face of the column tube to lubricate the fit between the column tube and column support.
+Turn the elevation handwheel to raise the arm to upper limit.
+Wipe a light film of oil on the face of the column tube.

-With elevation handwheel raise arm to upper limit. - •The thread on the elevation shaft assembly can be lubricated through the oil hole in the center of the radial arm cap.
+- •The thread on the elevation shaft assembly can be lubricated through the oil hole in the center of the radial arm cap.
 Lubricate ramp on the swivel index spring. - •Apply a few drops of oil to the foot assemblies, where the levers are inserted through the rods.